 A mug is also great for someone of any age to enjoy.
 If you want to take your mug to the next level by creating your own, we’ve got a few tips to make your DIY marker mug in ten easy steps.
 Check out our video below.
 For a sweet gift, pair a photo mug with a personalized hand-drawn surprise.

 A great way to gift your mug is by adding cute details such as candy, pencils, and markers.
-For a Valentine’s Day classroom gift, you can fill the mug with crayons and include our printable Valentines day coloring pages.
+For a back to school teacher gift, you can fill the mug with pens and pencils and include a cute personalized thank you note.

 How To Create A DIY Marker Mug